 It is more common than many people realise to feel sick to the stomach when anxiety rises.
-A wave of nausea before a meeting, on the way to the airport, in the middle of a difficult conversation, or first thing in the morning when worry has been building — these moments are not a sign that something is wrong with you.
-They are a sign that the body and the emotional system are closely connected, and that the connection is doing exactly what it was designed to do, even if it is unpleasant.
+A wave of nausea before a meeting, on the way to the airport, in the middle of a difficult conversation, or first thing in the morning when worry has been building can feel unsettling.
+These moments are not a sign that something is wrong with you.
+They are a sign that the body and the emotional system are closely connected, even when that connection feels unpleasant.

 The short answer

 Yes, anxiety can cause nausea.
-Nausea is one of the most recognised physical symptoms of anxiety and stress.
-For some people it is occasional and mild — a flutter or a “knot” in the stomach before a stressful event.
+Nausea is a well-recognised physical symptom of anxiety and stress.
+For some people it is occasional and mild, perhaps a flutter or a “knot” in the stomach before a stressful event.
 For others it can be more persistent, more intense, and harder to settle.
-Both are real, and both have understandable explanations.
+Both experiences are real, and both have understandable explanations.

 An important note before going further

 Nausea has many possible causes, and anxiety is only one of them.
-This page is about how and why anxiety can produce nausea — it is not a way of deciding what is causing nausea in any particular person.
+This page explains how and why anxiety can produce nausea; it is not a way of deciding what is causing nausea in any particular person.
 If nausea is new, persistent, severe, recurring, or accompanied by other physical symptoms, it is important to speak with a GP or another qualified medical professional first.
-Some causes of nausea — including digestive, hormonal, neurological, and cardiovascular conditions, medication effects, pregnancy, and infections — need different treatment, and the right starting point is usually a medical check rather than assuming an emotional explanation.
+Some causes of nausea, including digestive, hormonal, neurological, and cardiovascular conditions, medication effects, pregnancy, and infections, need different treatment.
+The right starting point is usually a medical check rather than assuming an emotional explanation.
 Anxiety can also coexist with another medical condition rather than replace it.
 When in doubt, please ask a medical professional to look at the wider picture.

 Why anxiety can make you feel sick

-The brain and the gut are in close conversation with each other all the time.
-This conversation runs through the vagus nerve, through hormones in the bloodstream, and through chemical messengers shared between the nervous system and the digestive system.
-Researchers often call this the gut–brain axis.
+The brain and the gut are in close communication with each other all the time.
+This connection runs through the vagus nerve, through hormones in the bloodstream, and through chemical messengers shared between the nervous system and the digestive system.
+Researchers often call this the gut-brain axis.
 When you feel anxious, this connection is part of what makes the feeling so physical.

 A few things tend to happen at once when anxiety rises: